 For businesses with inventory stored throughout the United States or in international locations, it can add another layer of complexity in managing inventory.

-ShipBob operates fulfillment centers across the United States, and in Canada and Europe.
+ShipBob operates fulfillment centers across the globe.
 This allows ecommerce businesses to split inventory across locations so they can expand geographically and reach more customers while reducing shipping costs.

 “As we started to hit that first inflection point of growth, it became apparent we needed to look for a 3PL that could help us expand geographically in the US and also drive down shipping costs and expenses.”